Vucevic, Magic upset top-seeded Bucks in series opener

 Milwaukee made several runs in the second half, but the Magic had an answer every time.

-Vucevic had 14 points in the third quarter, scoring down low against smaller defenders and stepping out to knock down 3s against bigger men as the Magic carried a 13-point lead into the fourth quarter.
+Vucevic had 14 points in the third quarter, scoring down in the low post against smaller defenders and stepping out to knock down 3s against bigger men as the Magic carried a 13-point lead into the fourth quarter.

 The Bucks trimmed the lead to six in the fourth, but Ross had a dunk and a layup off hard cuts to the basket and Augustin and Vucevic added 3s to push the lead back to 14.
-Evan Fournier, who went scoreless for three quarters, then buried the Bucks with three 3-pointers in the final five minutes.
+Evan Fournier, who went scoreless for three quarters, delivered the knockout punch with three 3-pointers in the final five minutes.

+The challenge for the Magic will be to maintain their intensity.
+A year ago they beat the eventual NBA champion Raptors to kick off their opening-round series, but lost the next four.

+“We came out with a huge victory,” Vucevic said. ”Again, it’s just one game.
+We’ve got to move on.”

 TIP-INS